vaa-rosmalen/cra-template-vaa/README.md

 create-react-app is no longer a global package.
 To ensure that npx or yarn always uses the latest create-react-app version, run:
 `npm uninstall -g create-react-app`

+You might have to change "jsx": "react-jsx" to "jsx": "react" manually in tsconfig.json if you're having issues.

 ## Usage

 To use this template, add `--template vaa` when creating a new app.